Cook Like Czechs

 Peeling potatoes and cutting them into pieces.

-STEP 2: While the potatoes are cooking, clean the spring onions and cut off the root.
-Chop finely.
-Dice the bacon.
-Heat the butter in a small saucepan over medium heat and sauté the onions and bacon in it while stirring.
-After five minutes everything is ready!
+STEP 2: While the potatoes are cooking, clean the spring onions and trim off the roots.
+Finely chop the onions and dice the bacon.
+In a small saucepan, melt the butter over medium heat, then sauté the onions and bacon, stirring occasionally.
+After about five minutes, they will be ready!

 Frying onions with bacon in a cast iron skillet.

-STEP 3: Drain the cooked potatoes.
-Add milk or cream to the pot and mash them with a potato masher.
+STEP 3: Drain the cooked potatoes, then add the milk or cream to the pot.
+Mash everything together using a potato masher.

 Mashing boiled potatoes in a pot.

-STEP 4: Add the fried onion and bacon to the potatoes.
-Season with salt and pepper and mix to combine.
+STEP 4: Add the sautéed onions and bacon to the potatoes.
+Season with salt and pepper, then mix well to combine.

 Adding bacon and onions to the mashed potatoes.